 In fruits with yellow/orange flesh, β-carotene and α-carotene are the dominant carotenoids.
 And, β-carotene can undergo a conversion to vitamin A (retinol).
 The benefits of vitamin A have been linked to improved vision and healthy immune function.
-(I’ll take any excuse to enjoy a lovely pumpkin treat.)
+(Mmm hmm….now I feel better about having a second pumpkin treat.)